lhernandezcruz/hit_n_run/README.md

 * Luis Hernandez Cruz - lhernandezcruz@g.hmc.edu

 # Acknowledgments
-Thank you to all other games that have been made with piston your work was very helpfull in starting this game.
+Thank you to all other developers who have made games with piston your work was very helpfull in starting this game.